whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Nations Share Three Core Spiritual Practices.md

 ### The Second Core Spiritual Practice: Giving My Sacred Gifts

-Through my nature connection practices, I learned so many ways each creature contributes to the web of life, but I had never wondered what _my_ contribution could be.
+Through my nature connection practices, I learned so many ways each creature contributes to the web of life, but I had never wondered what _my_ unique contribution could be.
 No one had ever told me this before, but I learned that each human also has sacred gifts to give -- just like all the animals and plants.
 It only makes sense, since we humans are divine creatures like everything else in Creation.

 Once again, every healthy nation I studied recognized this to be true.
 Tony Ten Fingers described a Lakota phrase, "mitakuye oyasin," loosely meaning "everything is my relative."
 His elders also taught him a deeper meaning: "I have a burning desire in my heart to know how I fit into the Creation which is one living being."[xxx-kamana 3 nat|burning desire heart]